A sweet take on automation vs human connection from Donut’s co-founder

 Brand-building through the employee experience

-At Ada, our primary focus has always been customer experience (CX).
-But we’ve widened our purview to include the employee experience (EX), which is also a critical part of the overall brand.
-Donut plays an important role in this internal brand-building.
+The employee experience is just as big a part of your brand as the customer experience.
+Donut plays an important role in internal brand-building.
 Because anytime stakeholders interact with your brand, it contributes to your ability to stay true to your brand promise.

 Dan explains, “Donut is an important part of how our customers stay connected within their companies, which is part of their brand.”
 This is also why Donut allows for deep customization within the setup.